lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 *   A single tagged template literal.

-    ```ts
+    ```js
     static styles = css`...`;
     ```

 *   An array of tagged template literals.

-    ```ts
+    ```js
     static styles = [ css`...`, css`...`];
     ```

-The static `styles` property is _usually_ the best way to add styles to your component, but there are some use cases you can't handle this way—for example, linking to an external style sheet.
-For alternate ways to add styles, see [Define scoped styles in the template](#styles-in-the-template).
+The static `styles` property is _usually_ the best way to add styles to your component, but there are some use cases you can't handle this way—for example, customizing styles per instance.
+For alternate ways to add styles, see [Defining scoped styles in the template](#styles-in-the-template).

 ### Using expressions in static styles {#expressions}

 Static styles apply to all instances of a component.
 Any expressions in CSS are evaluated **once**, then reused for all instances.

-To allow for theming or per-instance style customization, use CSS variables and custom properties to create [configurable styles](#configurable).
+For tree-based or per-instance style customization, use CSS custom properties to allow elements to be [themed](#theming).

 To prevent LitElement-based components from evaluating potentially malicious code, the `css` tag only allows nested expressions that are themselves `css` tagged strings or numbers.